Model Ashley Graham Announces Pregnancy In Adorable Video & Instagram Can’t Handle It

-After nine years of marriage to husband, Justin Ervin, Ashley Graham has some incredibly good news to share with fans.
+After nine years of marriage to husband Justin Ervin, Ashley Graham has some incredibly good news to share with fans.

 Earlier today, the supermodel took to her Instagram page to share an adorable video with her husband by her side, sharing some exciting news for her legion of followers.
-In the incredibly sweet video post, the couple stand together as they announce the news and both Justin and Ashley are grinning from ear to ear throughout the entire video.
+In the incredibly sweet video post, the couple stood together as they announced the news, and both Justin and Ashley were grinning from ear to ear throughout the entire video.

-Graham looks stunning in a tight green dress that shows off her growing baby bump.
-The model wears her long, dark tresses down and slightly waved while appearing to be makeup-free in the shot.
-She accessorizes the look with a number of necklaces while Ervin looks a little bit more casual in a white t-shirt and pants.
+Graham looked stunning in a tight green dress, which showed off her growing baby bump.
+The model wore her long, dark tresses down and slightly waved while appearing to be makeup-free in the shot.
+She accessorized the look with a number of necklaces while Ervin looked a little bit more casual in a white T-shirt and pants.

-The video starts out with the pair trying to get a “better angle” for the video before they finally zoom out the camera and find the “perfect” shot that showcases Graham’s beautiful baby bump.
-The couple say “surprise” before they share a kiss with one another and you can just tell that the couple could not be more excited to expand their family.
+The video started out with the pair trying to get a “better angle” for the video before they finally zoomed out the camera and found the “perfect” shot that showcased Graham’s beautiful baby bump.
+The couple said “surprise” before they shared a kiss with one another, and it was clear that the couple could not be more excited to expand their family.

 So far, Ashley’s sweet announcement has racked up a ton of traffic in less than an hour of going live, amassing 400,000 likes and upwards of 12,000 comments.

 View this post on Instagram